currentsauce/currentsauce.github.io/index.markdown

 hero_darken: true
 show_sidebar: true
 ---
-Hi there, this is my new website!
+James Has a Website...
 ---------------------------------------------------
-This is all about my electronics projects, hacks and tinkerings, with perhaps a sprinkling of other interesting topics too.
+This is all about the electronics projects, hacks and tinkerings by me, James Kincell, with perhaps a sprinkling of other interesting topics too.

 Check out my blog posts [here!](/blog)